vakila/automerge.github.io/docs/tutorial/introduction.md

 If you're used to building applications with a database in the Cloud, such as PostgreSQL, you'll encounter new and exciting challenges.
 Building an eventually consistent application will require you to rethink how you typically handle data.

 Deletion is another instance of a change.
 Unlike what you might expect from a typical database, a deletion doesn't actually delete the data.
 For example, in a list, we create a change that marks the element in the list as deleted.
 This marker makes that element be hidden from view.
 Thus, user-generated content may be available forever on some devices.

-What happens when one user modifies an element and another user deletes that same element?
--- CONFLICTS